The Galaxy Tab Active 3 is Samsung's latest rugged tablet for businesses

 The Galaxy Tab Active 3 runs One UI 2.5 based on Android 10 and is the first U.S. tablet to be Enterprise Edition-ready out of the box, which gives administrators access to a suite of workforce management tools.
 It will also support up to three generations of OS updates, and the Android 11 update will introduce the tablet as one of Samsung's Android Enterprise Recommended (AER) devices.

-The Galaxy Tab Active 3 is available in the U.S. starting today.
+The Galaxy Tab Active 3 is available in the U.S. starting today and can be found on Samsung's website and various distribution channels.
 The WiFi-only model retails for $489.99, while the LTE model can be picked up for $589.99.

 Galaxy Tab Active 3